mapsync/scottsville-advisory/site/content/post/first-friday-on-the-square-september-2-6-pm-8-pm.md

   Our local shops, restaurants and boutiques extend their hours for your unique experience on the Scottsville Square.
 ---
-The Square, including one block off will close to traffic at 4 PM  in order for vendors and other participants to set up and ensure vehicles are cleared from each quadrant by the start time of 6 PM.
+The Square, including one block off, will close to traffic at 4 PM  in order for vendors and other participants to set up and ensure vehicles are cleared from each quadrant by the start time of 6 PM.